What is World Prematurity Day?

 To celebrate World Prematurity Day this year, WaterWipes in the United Arab Emirates are in a collaboration with Medcare Women and Children Hospital in Dubai, a specialized premium private hospital, which offers a state of the art Neonatal Intensive Care Unit.

 WaterWipes and Medcare together will host an Encouragement Session / Celebration for parents whose children were born prematurely in the hospital and have now grown and gone through the many milestones in their lives – the little NICU Graduates as they are fondly called.
 Also joining this session will be parents whose babies are currently in the NICU.
 The session will be led by the Unit Manager, who works very closely with each and every family, sharing insights, stories and important information to all in attendance.
-Adding to this, there will be two Emirati mothers, who will be sharing their own emotional and encouraging story with the audience.
+Adding to this, there will be two Emirati mothers, who will be sharing their own emotional and encouraging stories with the audience.
 An expected number of parents who will be attending the session is around 60-70 parents in total.

 This event in Dubai provides an important platform for parents with NICU babies to receive the reassurance and inspiration they need from parents who have gone through a similar experience